davestewart/vuex-pathify/docs/pages/api/properties.md

 ### Sub-property access

-Sub-property **reads** are handled by transparently by Pathify's store accessors, whilst sub-property **writes** are handled by the store helper's [make.mutations()](/api/store.md#make-mutations) method.
+Sub-property **reads** are handled transparently by Pathify's store accessors, whilst sub-property **writes** are handled by the store helper's [make.mutations()](/api/store.md#make-mutations) method.
 If your mutations are created using the helper, then sub-property writes will be handled automatically.

 If you've written your own mutations and you're using store accessors or component helpers then you'll need to manually handle the Payload class.